 - Hate Plague: The apparent reason behind everybody trying to kill you.

 - Invisible Wall: There are quite a few around the place.
 While in the case of some rocks this might make some sense, it makes no sense to have one placed in a large gap between two tents.

 - Several inversions of this can be seen in TotalBiscuit's original video, where he can walk through crates and trees.

 - Luck-Based Mission: Enemy attacks that normally hurt you by an average amount will sometimes insta-kill you, even when your health is almost full (says the useless Heads-Up Display).
 This seems to occur with no rhyme or reason.

 - Made of Iron: The tribesmen will take several hits from a machete, even if you're hitting them in the back, repeatedly.

 - Mayincatec: A number of ancient ruins and pyramids in this style are scattered across the island.
 The alien artifact and machines also use this design aesthetic.

 - Night of the Living Mooks: Monsters that seemingly assemble themselves from dismembered bodies appear in the later part of the game.

-- Press X to Not Die: Quick-time button prompts are used for everything from escaping a panther mauling to healing yourself with bandages and alcohol.
+- Press X to Not Die: Quick-time button prompts are used for everything from escaping a panther mauling (see above) to healing yourself with bandages and alcohol.

 - Resources Management Gameplay: A large focus of the game, being primarily billed as a survival game and all.